 CONCLUSION

 The best part about creating a container flower garden for your large container planters is enjoying all the beautiful flowers for days to come.
+I love having colorful flowers included for a pop of color on the porch.

 Here are the steps again all in one convenient place so you can create your own lovely arrangement: